sophiewarnes/sophiewarnes.github.io/Training/SWCIJ2018.md

   * **FemaleTopQuartile:** The proportion of women with salaries in the top quartile of the whole organisation (paid above the 75th percentile point).
   * **EmployerSize:** The number of employees the company has.
 These are in buckets, such as 250 to 499 and 500 to 999.
   * **SubmittedAfterDeadline:** A Boolean (TRUE or FALSE) value indicating whether it was submitted after the deadline or before.

+> **Very Important Note:** If you want to use this in your organisation for commercial use, you need to [pay for a license](http://www.highcharts.com/products/highcharts "Pay for a HighCharts license").

 ### More info about encoding